Frequently Asked Questions

 Q: Is the MRI or CT track within Medical Imaging/Radiography a guarantee?

 A: No. Students admitted to the Radiography (X-ray) program can request in their second semester to be considered for the CT or MRI track.
 It’s not a guarantee that a student who requests a track will receive it.
 Those who are selected for MRI or CT will complete one additional summer semester.
-(Links will be added to show the curriculums)

 Q: Are the Medical Imaging/Radiography or Ultrasound programs offered online, during the evening or on a part-time basis?